belovedpearl/Currency_Converter/README.md

 ---

-   * To educaten its users on currencies around the world.
+   * To educate its users on currencies around the world.
    * Provide real time currency exchange rate.
    * Provide access to currency conversion with ease.
    * Register its users.
    * First time users needs to sign up to use.
-   *

 ---

 ## Users Goal